Skip to main content

 body: JSON.stringify({

-label: 'Merchant settlement (Base)',
+label: 'Merchant settlement',

-destinationChain: 'base',
+destinationChain: 'ethereum',

-destinationAddress: '0xYourBaseUsdcAddress',
+destinationAddress: '0xYourEthereumAddress',

 // If true, deposits may be credited via ZeroConf before confirmations.